caiotiengo/ionic-moip-sdk/README.md

-# Wirecard SDK IONIC By Caio Tiengo
+# MOIP SDK IONIC By Caio Tiengo
-> The easiest way and fastest way to integrate Wirecard to your IONIC application.
+> The easiest way and fastest way to integrate MOIP to your IONIC application.
 Remember, this is owned by Wirecard/Moip!

 Now you can have: